 Privacy and Health Information Technology Expert Joins 23andMe Leadership Team

 Prior to joining 23andMe, Black worked for the Office of the National Coordinator for Health Information Technology of the United States Department of Health and Human Services in Washington, DC.
 As a federal regulatory and interoperability policy analyst there, she was responsible for drafting, analyzing, and advising on federal health IT regulations and privacy and security requirements under the Health Information Technology for Economic and Clinical Health Act (HITECH) and Health Insurance Portability and Accountability Act (HIPAA).
 Black has also served as health privacy counsel for the Center for Democracy and Technology in San Francisco, CA, where she advocated for consumer civil liberties and advised state agencies and others on health IT and privacy laws.
-Earlier in her career, she worked on health technology policy initiatives at the Office of Science and Technology at the White House as well as serving as a pro bono researcher for The World Health Organization.“The potential impact that 23andMe can have on both individual health and the entire health care industry is profound,” said Black.
-“In appropriately leveraging the 23andMe database, we can significantly advance health care delivery, but we will not succeed unless we approach it with the utmost concern about protecting customer privacy and building customer trust.”Black holds a Juris Doctorate from The George Washington Law School in Washington, DC and a Bachelor of Science in Health Science from Florida International University in Miami, FL.
+Earlier in her career, she worked on health technology policy initiatives at the Office of Science and Technology at the White House as well as serving as a pro bono researcher for The World Health Organization.

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than one million customers worldwide, with over 80 percent consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.